ravesgard/ravesgard.github.io/quest-services/poi-inq.md

 **RULE # 3** - _**Staging Areas:** If you do not meet at the designated staging area to be accepted into the service party, you will be PK'ed if we see you at the event area. **Only at the Staging Area will participants be added to the service party.**_

-**RULE # 4** - _**Answer Your Own Questions:** If you ask a question that has already been answered by a pinned post in this channel, that question will be ignored.
-There are a lot of people asking lots of different questions, that we can only focus on the ones that are not already answered by the information we've provided in this channel. **If your question is being ignored, this rule is why.**_
+**RULE # 4** - _**Answer Your Own Questions:** If you ask a question that has already been answered by this POI/INQ reference page, that question will be ignored.
+There are a lot of people asking lots of different questions, that we can only focus on the ones that are not already answered by the information we've provided on this page. **If your question is being ignored, this rule is why.**_

 **RULE # 5** - _**Keep Channels Clear:** Any posts on the text channel (#poiinq on [Causality Discord Server](https://discord.gg/zbUvG4k)) that are not about POI/INQ will be deleted - this channel is only for POI/INQ related conversation.
 Please limit your conversation on the voice channel (#POI/INQ on [Causality Discord Server](https://discord.gg/zbUvG4k)) to POI/INQ related conversation where appropriate, so volunteers can coordinate effectively and participants can be heard when they need assistance._